 Absolutely!
 I try to instill in my students the idea that success follows doing what you love.
 About 25 percent of students come to my program because of the job opportunity and salary potential they perceive the Information Assurance and Cyber Defense program will afford them.
 This is a fine reason, but it’s not the best reason.
 I tell them to chase their passion.
 Then they can have success and enjoy what they do at the same time.

 In your current role, do you have the ability to work on independent or discretionary research?
 If so, what research are you involved in?

 I do have research opportunities, but it can be a challenge.
 I currently have two Ph.D. students.
 I try to align my research with theirs so we can work together.

-As an example, I am interested in Industrial IoT (IoT), and one of my Ph.D. students is interested in medical IoT.
+As an example, I am interested in Industrial IoT (Internet-of-Things), and one of my Ph.D. students is interested in medical IoT.
 So, we are working together where it makes sense to do so.

 One of the things that capture my time most is human security; which most call usable security.
 You can build the greatest, wonderful security solutions in the world, but if people don’t adhere to best practices, it is not going to save the company any money.
 You can tell people all day long not to click on certain things, but often they will anyway, right?

 I am performing a lot of research trying to help people succeed in adopting secure behavior.
 I am looking beyond information awareness to look at risky behavior and ask questions like, “why wouldn’t someone comply with corporate security policy?”
 What would have to happen for them to comply with the policies, and what technologies can help with that?

 I am also interested in finding applications for machine learning in security.
 We all know that hackers are continually developing new exploits and deploying them before we can develop a patch.
 That’s just the world we live in right now.